-The historical summary combined financial data as of March 31, 2008 and for the three months ended March 31, 2008 and March 31, 2007, as of December 31, 2007 and 2006 and for each of the years then ended together with such information for the year ended December 31, 2005 have been derived from audited and unaudited combined financial statements of Global Ship Lease included elsewhere in this joint proxy statement/prospectus.
-The historical summary combined financial data as of December 31, 2005 and for the year ended December 31, 2004 is derived from carve-out information of the Predecessor Group prepared by management of CMA CGM.
-Summary historical financial data as of December 31, 2003 and for the year then ended is not provided because carve-out financial statements for the Predecessor Group as of dates prior to January 1, 2004 and periods ending prior to such date cannot be prepared without unreasonable effort and cost.
+The historical summary combined financial data as of December 31, 2007 and 2006 and for each of the years then ended has been derived from combined financial statements of Global Ship Lease included elsewhere in this joint proxy statement/prospectus.
+The historical selected combined historical financial data as of December 31, 2005 and for each of the two years then ended is derived from carve-out information of the Predecessor Group prepared by management of CMA CGM.
+Selected historical financial data as of December 31, 2003 and for the year then ended is not provided because carve-out financial statements for the Predecessor as of dates prior to January 1, 2004 and periods ending prior to such date cannot be prepared without unreasonable effort and cost.
 Certain financial information has been rounded, and, as a result, certain totals shown in this joint proxy statement/prospectus may not equal the arithmetic sum of the figures that should otherwise aggregate to those totals.
 In addition, as discussed elsewhere in joint proxy statement/prospectus, there are significant differences between Global Ship Lease's business after the acquisition of its initial fleet and the business of Global Ship Lease's Predecessor Group to which most of the historical financial and operating data included in this joint proxy statement/prospectus statement applies.
 The Predecessor Group's business was the operation of vessels earning revenue from carrying cargo for customers, whereas Global Ship Lease operates as a vessel owner, earning revenue from chartering out its vessels.
 Accordingly, the summary historical combined financial data, which includes mainly the Predecessor Group's trading activities of the vessels earning freight rates or revenue from carrying cargo for third party customers, are not indicative of the results Global Ship Lease would have achieved had it historically operated as an independent shipowning company earning charterhire or of Global Ship Lease's future results.
-This information should be read together with, and is qualified in its entirety by, Global Ship Lease's combined financial statements and the notes thereto included elsewhere in this joint proxy statement/prospectus.
+This information should be read together w